davecate/Decoder-Ring-Project/README.md

 Bootcamp capstone project for JavaScript fundamentals

-Features JavaScript versions of three age-old analog encoding methods:
+Features JavaScript simulations of three age-old analog encoding methods:

 • Caesar: Shifts a message up or down along the 26 characters of the alphabet, based on a given shift value.
 E.g., "a ball" becomes "c dcnn" with a shift value of 2 or "y zyjj" with a shift value of -2.